ramicaza/pinterest-python-generated-api-client/docs/AudiencesApi.md

     api_instance = audiences_api.AudiencesApi(api_client)
     ad_account_id = "4" # str | Unique identifier of an ad account.
     bookmark = "bookmark_example" # str | Cursor used to fetch the next page of items (optional) order = "ASCENDING" # str | The order in which to sort the items returned: “ASCENDING” or “DESCENDING” by ID.
+For received audiences, it is sorted by sharing event time.
 Note that higher-value IDs are associated with more-recently added items. (optional) page_size = 25 # int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information. (optional) if omitted the server will use the default value of 25
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) if omitted the server will use the default value of 25 ownership_type = "OWNED" # str | Filter audiences by ownership type. (optional) if omitted the server will use the default value of "OWNED"

     # example passing only required values which don't have defaults set
     try: